 Students majoring in economics often decide to pursue legal careers.
 The demand for lawyers is high, but there are many applicants to law schools and an ever-increasing flow of new lawyers from law schools.
 In fact, the number of new lawyers is so great that average salaries in the legal profession are held down because of oversupply.
 Furthermore, the caliber of the students in law schools is rising continuously, and the competition within law schools is intense.
 To obtain admission to law school, students must have a serious, mature, professional interest in a legal career.
 Their grades must be excellent, and they must be familiar with a wide range of subject matters to achieve a good score on the Law School Admission Test (LSAT).

 As the following table indicates, economics majors score exceptionally well on entrance exams for law schools.
-In 2007-08, they scored an average of 157.4.
-Although not quite as good as physics and manth majors, economics majors tied for the top scores among all majors with at least 450 students taking the LSAT.
+In 2013-14, they scored an average of 156.2, near the top among all majors with at least 500 students taking the LSAT.

 Even more impressively, attorneys with an undergraduate degree in economics earn salaries on more than 10% higher than those of other attorneys on average.
 Economics is the only undergraduate major to have this impact. [see "Do Economists Make Better Lawyers?
 Undergraduate Field and Lawyer Earnings," by R. Kim Craft and Joe G. Baker in the Journal of Economic Education, Summer 2003.]